Donald MacLaren: First World War

+Post-war

 By 1922 MacLaren returned to Canada and in 1924 established the first flying service on the west coast, and by 1926 formed Pacific Airways which was eventually acquired by Western Canada Airways.
 In the early 1920s he had begun planning for a seaplane base, an RCAF station at Jericho Beach, Vancouver, used for seaplane and flying boat training.
 He later recommended an airport at Sea Island, opening as Sea Island Airport in 1931 and which by 1940 was used by the RCAF as a seaplane base station, which had relocated from Jericho, and evolved into what is now Vancouver International Airport.
-Donald MacLaren died on 4 July 1988, aged 95.
-Having downed all of his 54 victories in the Sopwith Camel, he's the most successful pilot in the type.
+MacLaren died on 4 July 1988, aged 95.
+Having downed all of his 54 victories in the Sopwith Camel, he was the most successful pilot in the type.